colega/unexpected-go/index.md

 description: Showcase of unexpected golang behaviors
 ---

-This small site, is oriented to developers learning [golang](https://golang.org) that want to see the _unexpected_, at least for a newcomer, behaviors in the language.
+This small site is oriented to developers learning [golang](https://golang.org) that want to see the _unexpected_, at least for a newcomer, behaviors in the language.

-This examples expect that reader is familiar with the language.

-If you're not familiar with it, you should complete the [Go by Example](https://gobyexample.com/) tutorial.
+This examples expect that reader is familiar with the language, if you're not familiar with it, you should complete the [Go by Example](https://gobyexample.com/) tutorial.

 # Examples